jonisf87/fwk-plawrightBack/README.md

   - If registration fails due to CAPTCHA, the test automatically switches to API registration.
   - Login error messages are detected robustly, supporting multiple selectors and waiting for error visibility.
 - **Test Structure:**

   - All test steps and logic are in `/tests/steps/Registration.steps.ts` and `/tests/steps/Login.steps.ts`.
   - Page Object Model is used for UI actions, but registration happy path is API-only for reliability.
+  - **CI/CD Integration:** See the new section below for details on automated linting, test execution, and report upload.

 ---